Accelerated Test-Time Scaling with Model-Free Speculative Sampling: Conclusion

 \section{Conclusion}

 In this work, we introduced \mname, a model-free speculative decoding approach that accelerates language model reasoning while maintaining accuracy.
-By utilizing reasoning trajectory redundancy and historical logit information, \mname significantly improves throughput over standard auto-regressive decoding.
-Our method outperforms existing alternatives, offering an efficient solution for scaling AI reasoning systems.
+By utilizing reasoning trajectory redundancy and historical logit information, \mname significantly improves throughput over standard auto-regressive decoding and existing alternatives, offering an efficient solution for scaling AI reasoning systems.